animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 And I just wrote an elaboration for why this proof doesn't hold and my browser tab suddenly closed, but not after that elaboration, after I specified that it was suspicious how my brain kept fixating back to this every time I went to try to transcribe my journal, which I wanted to do soon since the "ISCO" synchronicity I mentioned [here](https://github.com/animal-tree/Writing-stuff-2/blob/9628744752c8d18956f7a200296846f31e5445d0/Theories/I-Should-Research-This-More.md) is sort of time-based.

 I just lost a lot of work because of a random tab-close.
 Essentially I went through the steps of the earlier disproof and compared them with this "Radius equation."
+The weird thing is, the browser didn't even ask about unsaved data.

 Also worth noting, from my un-transcribed journal notes and that earlier commit: